Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Conclusions

 \section{Conclusions}

-In this paper, we have introduced a formalism that allows us to simultaneously minimize non-adiabatic errors while mitigating noise sources.
-In particular, we have derived closed-form analytic expressions for the error under a fast-QUAD protocol accounting for a generalized filter function that includes the influence of the shaped pulse as well as general Gaussian noise.
+In this paper, we have introduced a formalism that allows us to simultaneously minimize nonadiabatic errors while mitigating noise sources.
+In particular, we have derived closed-form analytic expressions for the error under a fast-QUAD protocol accounting for a generalized filter function that includes the influence of the shaped pulse as well as anisotropic classical noise.
 Further, we have introduced a generalized protocol that can achieve zero error in the absence of noise for a two-level system, provided additional high-quality initialization and measurement unitaries are available.
 Moreover, we have performed a detailed analysis of the effects of noise on population transfer during a fast-QUAD pulse.
 This numerical analysis allowed us to demonstrate the utility of the filter-function formalism, analogous to that regularly employed in dynamical-decoupling theory.
-The filter-function formalism provides a natural framework for designing pulses that avoid both the detrimental effects of noise and of unwanted non-adiabatic transitions.
-We have applied these ideas to two generic and widely used models (the Landau-Zener model and the constant-gap model).
+The filter-function formalism provides a natural framework for designing pulses that avoid both the detrimental effects of noise and of unwanted nonadiabatic transitions.
+We have applied these ideas first to two generic and widely used models (the Landau-Zener model and the constant-gap model) and then to a realistic charge-qubit readout.

 The analysis presented here can be directly applied to a wide range of quantum systems, where the goal is to transfer population from one eigenbasis to another eigenbasis that is related by a single parameter $\theta(t)$.
-Examples of this situation include spin-to-charge conversion schemes, shuttling of spin qubits in quantum dots or of ion-trap qubits, and parity-to-charge conversion schemes for Majorana zero modes.
+To demonstrate such an application, we simulated the readout of a charge qubit accounting for noise with a realistic ($1/f$) spectrum and noise amplitude that is typical of current experimental devices.
+For the charge-qubit example, we find that the fast-QUAD pulse can be used to significantly reduce the pulse time compared to a linear pulse, while maintaining a comparable population-transfer error.
+When high-quality preparation and measurement unitaries are available, the generalized fast-QUAD pulse can significantly reduce both the pulse time and readout error in this context.
+Further examples that can benefit from fast-QUAD pulses include spin-to-charge conversion schemes, shuttling of spin qubits in quantum dots or of ion-trap qubits, and parity-to-charge conversion schemes for Majorana zero modes.